Parmesan Lemon Baked Spaghetti Squash with Chicken

 After cooking the chicken in some butter and olive oil we squeeze in the juice from half a lemon.
 This helps up scrape up the browned bits on the bottom of the pan.
 These browned bits have lots of flavor.
 After that, all we need to do is add the squash, cheese, and lots of fresh parsley.

-And that’s it, totally not boring spaghetti squash with butter cooked chicken, parmesan cheese, and fresh lemon.
+And that’s it, incredibly delicious spaghetti squash with butter cooked chicken, parmesan cheese, and fresh lemon.

 Parmesan Lemon Baked Spaghetti Squash with Chicken